 Common Issues Caring For Xenia Coral

 Pulsing activity is something of a mystery (its function and mechanism are currently unknown).
 Xenia in aquariums sometimes stop pulsing (often without observable cause) but continue to live and grow regardless.
 Some aquarists have noticed a cessation of pulsing with low pH and/or alkalinity.
 Polyps will close at night and when stressed.
 They may take a few days or even weeks to open up in a new environment.

 Xenia Coral Dying

-Xenia Coral prefer a tank with elevated PH levels and a higher nutrient load and in some cases have a tendency to die off once a tank becomes older and more stable.
+Xenia Coral prefers a tank with elevated PH levels and a higher nutrient load and in some cases has a tendency to die off once a tank becomes older and more stable.
 Trace elements are consumed fairly quickly in new environments if you have other corals in your tank.

 Also, check your placement, since they are fast-growing they may have encroached into a not so friendly coral’s space.

 Xenia can be very sensitive to alkalinity changes.
 Be sure to check your alkalinity and PH levels regularly.
 Xenias won’t open or may stop pulsing if you are in the lower end of the spectrum.

 Xenia Coral are fairly easy to care for, which is why they are popular with beginner reef tank owners.
 They are fairly tolerant of most other coral species and are fast-growing.
 Almost all Xenia colonies can handle most water flow and lighting conditions and don’t require feeding.